Droughts in the Sahel: Late 20th century droughts

 Burkina Faso, northern Nigeria, southern Niger, far northern Cameroon (near Lake Chad) and central Chad all struggled with dwindling rain fall from the 1960s.

-On May 12 and 26, both Mauritania, the Sénégal River Area and neighbouring parts of both Senegal and Mali faced both a drought and famine.
+The 1968-73 drought severely affected several West African countries.
+Grazing became impossible and this triggered a large-scale famine that led to the first mobilization of external aid and the creation of the International Fund for Agricultural Development by United Nations.
+Up to 100,000 people and a third of livestock died.
+This drought was so catastrophic that it became known as the "Great Sahelian drought".

+In 1983-84 Sahelian countries received some of the lowest rainfall ever recorded.
+However, even though this drought was more severe than that of the early 1970s, the human impact was less severe, since economies and societies had developed better coping mechanisms.

 A literature review from the African Journal of Ecology summarized the environmental changes that species faced after the late 20th century droughts, some of which includes (but is not limited to) severe declines in biodiversity and increases in other disturbances, such as fires.

-21st century droughts
+21st Century Droughts

 2010 Sahel drought

 Throughout June to August 2010, famine struck the Sahel.
 Niger's crops failed to mature in the heat which resulted in famine.
 350,000 faced starvation and 1,200,000 were at risk of famine.
 In Chad, the temperature reached 47.6 °C on June 22 in Faya-Largeau, breaking a record set in 1961 at the same location.
 Niger tied its highest temperature record set in 1998, on also June 22, at 47.1 °C in Bilma.
 That record was broken the next day, on June 23 when Bilma hit 48.2 °C. The hottest temperature recorded in Sudan was reached on June 25, at 49.6 °C in Dongola, breaking a record set in 1987.
 Niger reported diarrhoea, starvation, gastroenteritis, malnutrition and respiratory diseases killed and sickened many children July 14.
 The new military junta appealed for international food aid and has taken serious steps to calling overseas help since coming to office in February 2010.
 On July 26 the heat reached near-record levels over Chad and Niger.